If you want to collect money or sell items in any public area, you'll usually need a Street Collection Licence.

-Do I need a licence?
+Do I need a Street Collection Licence?

 You don't need a street collection licence if you're selling or collecting as part of a business.

-There is no fee for a Street Collection Licence.
+It's FREE to apply for a Street Collection Licence.

-Once you've filled out the form you can either
+Once you've filled out the form you can either:

-- Send completed forms to
+- Send it to

-- Post it to Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale, OL16 1XU
+- Post it to Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale OL16 1XU

 - Bring it in to the Licensing Unit (see contact section for address and opening hours)